JJRubes/boxes/OOID.md

 #### Duplicate Functions
 If you want an output more than once, just run the function more than once.
 This raises the issue of now there might be too many of a given pin.
 These pins could be omitted or treated as unnecessary pins, which are described below.
 Another flaw is that a function definition might have a pin that is used by several functions within its definition, and there is no clear way to duplicate the definition.
 ### Unneccesary Pins
-A function with a pin that does nothing can allow for more control over the order that functions are run.
-This is only significant for functions with side effects, such as "print".
+Because functions update all of their outputs simultaneously, a function with a pin that does nothing can allow for more control over the order that functions are run.
+This is most significant for functions with side effects, such as "print".
 ```
   +--- start print ---+  +- end print -+     +-----------+   +---------+
   |                   |  |             |     | "Hello, " |   | "World" |